julxi/machine-learning-zoomcamp-2025-midterm/README.md

     19. euribor3m: euribor 3 month rate - daily indicator (numeric)
     20. nr.employed: number of employees - quarterly indicator (numeric)

-> ⚠️ **Important**: For API calls, the “last contact” features (`contact`, `month`, `day_of_week`, `duration`) refer to the call _about to be made_.
+> ⚠️ **Important**: For the API calls, the “last contact” features (`contact`, `month`, `day_of_week`, `duration`) refer to the call _about to be made_.
 Since `duration` is obviously unknown before the call, it must be omitted in a predictive model.

 # 3. EDA Summary

-The dataset is generally clean: no missing values and no strange categories.

-There is one inconsistency with `pdays`: its value should be `999` whenever `poutcome` is `nonexistent`, but several rows contradict this.
-This has no practical impact on AUC-ROC performance.
+The dataset is clean, with no missing values or unusual categories.
+One inconsistency exists with `pdays`: its value should be `999` whenever `poutcome` is `"nonexistent"`, but some rows contradict this.
+However, this does not significantly impact model performance.

 # 4. Modelling Approach & Metrics

-The API will be used to produce a ranking for the clients.
-Thus we take the [average precision](https://en.wikipedia.org/w/index.php?title=Information_retrieval&oldid=793358396#Average_precision) as a metric to compare and fine-tune the models.
+The API ranks clients, so we use [average precision](https://en.wikipedia.org/w/index.php?title=Information_retrieval&oldid=793358396#Average_precision) as the primary metric to compare and fine-tune models.

 We consider logistic regression and random forest models.
-We fine tune them on a restricted set of features to save some time.

-In the endr andom forest wins 👑.
+In the end random forest wins 👑.

 # 5. How to run